animeshrisal/flutter-epics-example/README.md

 A new Flutter project which can work as a boiler plate to use redux and epics.
 Also contains dev tools that act similar to react native dev tools.

-Getting Started docs from https://github.com/AshishBhattarai/
+Getting Started docs by https://github.com/AshishBhattarai/

 ## Getting Started